 Generate a URL to individual records

-Each record is given a unique Record ID that you can retrieve in formaulas using Record_ID().
+.
 You could use this to generate a link directly to a record.
 Note: The person clicking the link needs to have access to the table in question.

 First, right-click on any Record and select “Copy record URL”.
 Paste this somewhere where you can see the format.
-The simple format is https://airtable.com/[Base ID]/[Table ID]/[Record ID].
-You need to remove the [Record ID] from the url, and build a formula that looks something like:
+The simple format is https://airtable.com/[Base ID]/[Table ID]/[Record ID]

 "https://airtable.com/[Base ID]/[Table ID]/" & RECORD_ID()